coreos/butane/docs/examples.md

 ### Directory trees

-Consider a directory tree at `~/fcc/tree` on the system running FCCT:
+Consider a directory tree at `~/conf/tree` on the system running Butane:

 ```
 file